ahgraber/ai-zettelkasten/decision-record/001-content-archiving.md

 Cons:

 - Feels like way more than I need.
-- Current version with `abx-plugin` ecosystem is still under development
+- Current version with `abx-plugin` ecosystem is still under development (stable is v0.7, dev is v0.8, anticipated next stable release is v0.9)
 - Do I really need the ArchiveBox package manager?

 Reason for not selecting: